The story so far

 My friend and I used to draw a comicbook character in elementary school.
 He's a little chicken and goes by the name of Kip.
 He gets involved in some serious trouble with the infamous Chicken Nuggets gang.
 Our friends and classmates loved how we portrayed him in hilarious settings – which made us start a comic magazine in the style of a newspaper: Chicken Daily (Kip Krant).
 After a lot of fun with the drawing our tiny home printers went on overdrive to publish it for our classmates, friends and family.
 This creative entrepreneurship was a foresight for more to come.

-At the age of eleven I started digging into the internals of websites.
-While hacking my way through a foreign place, I tried to grasp the concepts and code that make it tick.
+I got into a bilingual high school education, lessons were taught primarily in English and Dutch.
+At the same time, I started digging into the internals of websites and computers.
+I hacked my way through a foreign place, learning about it along the way.
+I loved to study all I could find online.
 Bit by bit the pieces came together on how this most magical medium worked.
-And ever since my first encounter, I was sold by the notion of creating and bringing to life my own designs.
+Ever since my first encounter, I was sold by the notion of creating and bringing to life my own designs.

 I could only learn so much by myself, I needed people around with similar interests to teach and mentor me.
 My dad told me to go with him see some company — nothing fancy since it was a tour only, or so I thought

 When Marvin (manager at Aan Zee) walked us through the company, it was a real eye opener for me.
 For the first time I saw tech people like me.
 Designers with big screens and programmers with a lot of screens roamed the building.
 That moment I knew this was the place for me.